NNSResearch/RubyDusty/README.md

 # RubyDusty
-A game from No Name Studio
+A SUPER RUN game from No Name Studio.
+From No Name Studio and No Name Studio Research @NNSResearch

 © 2022 No Name Studio